-research question, due September 21
+Research question, due January 13

-The first graded assignment is a 300-word description of the group or setting you would like to study this term.
+The first graded assignment is a 300-word description of a group or setting in which you would like to explore questions of identity this term.
 These proposals should draw on course readings and seminar discussions to address each of the following questions:

 - What is the group or setting?
-For example, who belongs, where is it, what distinguishes the group or setting from other people or places? - What sociological questions do you already have about the group or setting? - What sort of access do you have to the setting or group?
+For example, who belongs, where is it, what distinguishes the group or setting from other people or places? - What sociological questions do you already have about the group or setting as a site, experience, or expression of identity? - What sort of access do you have to the setting or group?
 What challenges do you expect to face in gaining access?

-ethical considerations, due September 28
+Ethical considerations, due January 27

-"Family" offers us a shared theme with many threads to explore across the term.
-Because this is a course for beginner qualitative researchers, we will aim to steer clear of especially sensitive issues in family research like domestic violence, child abuse, and histories of trauma.
+"Identity" offers us a shared theme with many threads to explore across the term.
+Because this is a course for beginner qualitative researchers, we will aim to steer clear of especially sensitive issues in identity research like violence, abuse, and trauma.
 This will help us avoid thornier ethical and methodological concerns and to focus instead on (1) becoming familiar with ongoing methodological debates and (2) gaining some experience in qualitative design, data collection, and analysis.
 That said, researchers always have a legal duty to report any suspicion of danger to a child.
-Since there is some possibility that such suspicion will arise during interviews you conduct for this course, we will address this possibility directly in our discussion of ethical concerns on September 28.
+Since there is some possibility that such suspicion will arise during interviews you conduct for this course, we will address this possibility directly in our discussion of ethical concerns on January 25.